Detailed pyFastChem module description¶

 Running a FastChem chemistry calculation requires input and output data

-structures, resembling those of the C++
+structures, resembling those of the C++ version.

 Input structure¶

-struct translated by PyBind11
+The original C++ struct translated by PyBind11 has the following

 structure in Python: